Red (Taylor Swift album): Release and promotion

+Swift and Big Machine implemented an extensive marketing plan for Red, encompassing brand endorsements, multimedia promotions, and song releases.
+She announced the album on August 13, 2012, via a live webchat held on Google Hangouts.
+Her corporate partnerships included album distribution deals at retail sites by Starbucks, Walgreens, Walmart, and Papa John's, and an exclusive merchandise line with Keds.
+Both the standard and deluxe editions were released on October 22, 2012.
+In the United States, the standard edition was available in digital and physical formats, and the deluxe edition was available exclusively for physical purchase at Target.

-Swift and Big Machine implemented an extensive marketing plan for Red.
-To increase sales, Swift had tie-ins with corporations including Starbucks, Keds, Walmart, Walgreens, and Papa John's.
-A day after the release, she began a cycle of television appearances, which included Good Morning America (October 23), Late Show with David Letterman (October 23), The View (October 24), The Ellen DeGeneres Show (October 25), Katie (October 26), and 20/20 (October 26).
+A day after the release, Swift began a cycle of television appearances in the United States, which included Good Morning America (October 23), Late Show with David Letterman (October 23), The View (October 24), The Ellen DeGeneres Show (October 25), Katie (October 26), and 20/20 (October 26).
 She gave interviews to as many as 72 radio stations, mostly in the United States and some from South Africa, New Zealand, Spain, Germany, and Mexico.
+On social media, Swift encouraged her fans to ask their local radio stations to air her songs.
 Her live performances at awards shows included the MTV Video Music Awards, the Country Music Association Awards, and the American Music Awards.
+In November 2012, she embarked on a promotional tour in Japan, appearing on Nippon Television's show Sukkiri and giving an interview to the radio station InterFM.
+On a promotional tour for Red in France in 2013, she gave a private concert to fans and journalists in Paris, and appeared at the NRJ Music Awards.